Go to Content

 In 1970, the only federal program dedicated to providing low- and no-cost birth control and other reproductive health care was created with bipartisan support.

-Known as Title X, the program was designed to ensure that quality family planning is available to everyone, regardless of their ability to pay.
+Known as Title X, the program was designed to provide high-quality family planning to everyone, regardless of their ability to pay.

 What Health Care Services Does Title X Provide?

-In 2023, Title X served roughly 2.8 million people: nearly two-thirds had incomes at or under the federal poverty level; and nearly one-third lacked health insurance.
-In many cases, many people who get services through the program don't even know Title X exists.
+Thanks to Title X, reproductive health services were delivered to roughly 2.8 million people in 2023: nearly two-thirds of the patients served had incomes at or under the federal poverty level; and nearly one-third lacked health insurance.
+Oftentimes, people who get services through the program don't even know Title X exists.
 The program requires health care providers to use a sliding-fee scale.
-And patients with income levels at or below 100% of the federal poverty level ($30,000 for a household of four in the 48 contiguous states and D.C.) qualify for free reproductive health services.
+And patients qualify for free reproductive health services if their income is at or below 100% of the federal poverty level ($30,000 for a household of four in the 48 contiguous states and D.C.).

 Title X health care services include: